input-output-hk/plutus-pioneer-program/docs/week4.rst

       ChainIndexEvent _ _                                                  -> Nothing
       WalletEvent _ _                                                      -> Nothing
       ev                                                                   -> Just . renderString . layoutPretty defaultLayoutOptions . pretty $ ev

+The second field is a handle which defaults to *stdout*, but we could also specify a file here.

+Now let's look at a more interesting trace.